-Alexey I. Borovkov, Professor, Vice rector for advanced projects, Head of Engineering Center (CompMechLab®) and Center of Excellence in New Manufacturing Technologies of the National Technology Initiative (NTI) in Peter the Great St.Petersburg Polytechnic University (SPbPU).
+Professor Alexey I. Borovkov is the vice rector for advanced projects, the Head of Engineering Center (CompMechLab®) and the Center of Excellence in New Manufacturing Technologies of the National Technology Initiative (NTI) in Peter the Great St.Petersburg Polytechnic University (SPbPU).

 Under his leadership, the Center has evolved into one of the most successful innovative organizations in Russia with branches nationwide, bringing together intellectual initiative of young scientists and engineers.
 In 2017, SPbPU spin-out hi-tech engineering company CompMechLab® was awarded the Industria National Prize of the Russian Federation.

 In his exclusive interview to “New Defense Order.
 Strategy”, Mr. Borovkov spoke about the trend in the field of digitization and industry digital transformation that should be developed today to enable the necessary innovative breakthrough, and what has been already done to this end by developers of the Engineering Center.

 – The Industria National Prize of the Russian Federation was first awarded in 2014.
 It is annually contested by hundreds of Russian innovative developments and the prize goes to the single winner firm.
 The competition is strong.
 What was the cause of CompMechLab® Engineering Center winning the prize in 2017?

 – We have been awarded, speaking in modern vernacular, for creating CML-Bench™ digital platform intended for building Digital Twins.
 In fact, it is digitization in its most knowledge-intensive form expressed in digital transformation of business processes and business models, ensuring creation of a globally competitive and relevant product in a highly constrained environment in terms of finance, time, production capacity, technology, nature etc.

 – Mentioning competitive products, do you mean software, i.e. the written platform itself, or the product that has been or will be developed using this platform?